Informa: 1998 to 2013

+2014 to present

 In January 2014, Carter became CEO of Informa plc.
 In September 2017, Informa announced that it would be acquiring Dove Medical Press.

-In January 2018, Informa announced its intent to acquire UBM plc.
+In January 2018, Informa announced its intent to acquire UBM plc as part of its strategy to expand in North America and Asia.
 The transaction was completed in June 2018.

 In 2019, Informa sold the former UBM Life Sciences to MJH Associates.
 Later in 2019, Informa traded it Agriculture Intelligence unit to IHS Markit in exchange for most of IHS Markit's Technology, Media and Telecoms division.
 Also in 2019, Informa sold the former Penton design & engineering, manufacturing, energy, buildings, and commercial vehicle divisions, and the former UBM Automotive, to Endeavor Business Media.

-In February 2020, Informa launched Omdia by consolidated its portfolio of market analyst companies, Ovum Ltd, Heavy Reading, Tractica, and the majority of IHS Markit's technology, media and telecommunications research business, into a unified brand.
+In February 2020, Informa launched Omdia by consolidating its portfolio of market analyst companies, Ovum Ltd, Heavy Reading, Tractica, and the majority of IHS Markit's technology, media and telecommunications research business, into a unified brand.
 The combined research offering includes more than 400 analysts and consultants covering 150 technology markets.
 Collectively, Omdia issues over 3,000 research reports annually.

 In February 2022, Informa sold its Informa Pharma Intelligence unit to investment fund, Warburg Pincus for $2.6 billion.